AlynxZhou/gnome-shell-extension-inotch/README.md

 ## I don't think this is funny and I think Apple already gives us the best solution…

-I might agree with those Apple fans if I never seen the new Dell XPS 15.
+I might agree with those Apple fans if I've never seen the new Dell XPS 15.

 ## XPS 15's camera is smaller, but Apple cares users' image quality…